 Think of named entities, like Michael Jackson, Barcelona, or United Nations.
 We can distinguish between different types of entities.
-For example, Michael Jackson is a PERSON, Barcelona is a LOCATION and United Nations is an ORGANIZATION.
-Like in all NLP problems, we will frequently encounter difficult cases, such as where Spain is an ORGANIZATION because in this case it refers to a team or country, not a geographical location.
+For example, Michael Jackson is a Person, Barcelona is a Location and United Nations is an Organization.
+Like in all NLP problems, we will frequently encounter difficult cases, such as where Jack London is a PERSON rather than a LOCATION despite containing a well known location name.
+There are cases of ambiguity, such as where Spain is an Organization because in this case it refers to a team or country, not a geographical location.
 Hence we would like to use linear classification methods that predict the most appropriate class.
 Let Y be the set of named entity classes (three in our example).
 In this exercise we will assume that a previous process has identified the boundaries of named entities, and our goal is just to classify them.
-We will make the following linear predictions ne_type $$(x{1:n}, i, j) = \underset{y \in Y}{\operatorname{argmax}} \mathbf{w} \cdot \mathbf{f}(x{1:n}, i, j, y)$$ where
+We will make the following linear predictions